xiaodongyang/xiaodongyang.github.io/index.md

 ## News

-> Our dancing to music work is featured in [NVIDIA Blog](https://news.developer.nvidia.com/nvidia-dance-to-music-neurips/).
+> Our dancing to music work is featured on [NVIDIA Blog](https://news.developer.nvidia.com/nvidia-dance-to-music-neurips/).

 > Giving a talk on temporal modeling and data synthesis at [CMU VASC Seminar](https://www.ri.cmu.edu/event/temporal-modeling-and-data-synthesis-for-visual-understanding/).